-- Maximum Building Height: 21⁄2 Stories or 35 feet

-- Maximum Impervious Coverage: 80%

-- Minimum Setbacks:

-- o Front Yard: 10 feet

-- o Side Yard: combined 20% of lot width; each 10% of lot width - o Rear Yard: Not less than 20% of the lot depth
+- Maximum Building Height: 21⁄2 Stories or 35 feet - Maximum Impervious Coverage: 80% - Minimum Setbacks: - Front Yard: 10 feet - ° Side Yard: combined 20% of lot width; each 10% of lot width - ° Rear Yard: Not less than 20% of the lot depth

-- The existing Borough DPW/waterworks building should be retrofitted or replaced subject to the approval of the Borough Historic Preservation Commission. - Parking shall not be permitted between the building and the street line. - The existing on-street parking shall be maintained. - Off-street parking for residential uses shall be provided in accordance with RSIS - Off-street parking for non-residential uses: - Retail and service activities, banks and offices: Four (4) spaces per one thousand (1,000) square feet of gross floor area - o Restaurants: one (1) parking space for every ten (10) seats - Shared parking arrangements among uses shall be encouraged.
-Some or all of the off street parking requirements for non residential uses may be waived if it is determined that adequate public parking exists within 500 feet of the site. - Adequate lighting shall be provided on each site, and decorative lighting fixtures shall be provided along Main Street, in the plaza areas, and in the outdoor dining areas. - Suitable and high quality landscaping shall be provided on all sites.

-Sustainable design practices, and LEED certified buildings are strongly encouraged.
+- The existing Borough DPW/waterworks building should be retrofitted or replaced subject to the approval of the Borough Historic Preservation Commission. - Parking shall not be permitted between the building and the street line. - The existing on-street parking shall be maintained. - Off-street parking for residential uses shall be provided in accordance with RSIS - Off-street parking for non-residential uses: - Retail and service activities, banks and offices: Four (4) spaces per one thousand (1,000) square feet of gross floor area - Restaurants: one (1) parking space from every ten (10) seats - Shared parking arrangements among uses shall be encouraged.
+Some or all of the off-street parking requirements for non-residential uses may be waived if it is determined that adequate public parking exists within 500 feet of the site. - Adequate lighting shall be provided on each site, and decorative lighting fixtures shall be provided along Main Street, in the plaza areas, and in the outdoor dining areas. - Suitable and high-quality landscaping shall be provided on all sites. - Sustainable design practices, and LEED certified buildings are strongly encouraged. - Publicly accessible electric vehicle charging stations shall be incorporated to the extent feasible.